JP-Go/simple-latex/readme.md

 ## PS

-(I'm not a native English speaker so... sorry if I butcher your language 😄)
+(I'm not a native English speaker so... sorry if I butchered it 😄)

 ## TODO